+Methods

 While there is much research available regarding the effect of the MAUP across various existing administrative units, less attention has been given to distinct geographic areas which are built as to not rely on predefined boundaries.
 R Statistical Software (R Core Team 2024) and ArcGIS Pro (ESRI 2022) will be used to generate novel aggregation units, which units will be used to summarize 3-1-1 calls for service.
 The latter two data sources mentioned above will be manipulated in order to minimize bias from the creation of their existing boundaries.
 For example, internal-point and bounding-box centroids will be created, to which data will be aggregated both inwards and outwards—this will minimize the influence of predefined spatial units.
 In addition, a tessellation will be computed across the region, which will provide raster-like spatial continuity.

 A sensitivity analysis will be conducted by comparing descriptive statistics, as well as geographic and numeric distributions, across each type of novel spatial unit.
 An examination of similarities and differences between the statistical parameters of the various spatial units will provide a comprehensive assessment of how each aggregation method affects the spatial patterns of calls for service.